ArkitShah/music_recommender/readme.md

 In this project, the Decision Tree algorithm is used to make predictions.
 It is already available in the scikit-learn library, so we don't need to write an algorithm manually.

 In the music.csv file there is no data for a 21 year old male and a 22 year old female.
-Now accordin to our music.csv file a 21 year old male should like HipHop and 22 year old female would like Dance genre.Lets try to predict that now!
+Now accordin to our music.csv file a 21 year old male should like HipHop and 22 year old female would like Dance genre.
+Lets try to predict that now!

 	model = DecisionTreeClassifier()